 To qualify for a "valuation" abatement, you must first file a property inventory by April 15 in the year you request the tax reduction, if your town/city requires inventories.
 You must apply for an abatement with the assessors or Selectmen by March 1 following the final tax bill for the year.
-The town/city will have until July 1 following the tax bill to decide on your abatement.
-If your are unhappy with your town's decision on your request for abatement, you must file an appeal with either the Superior Court or the Board of Land and Tax Appeals by September 1 of the year following the tax bill.
+You can ask to have taxes from prior years abated too.
+The town/city will have until July 1 to decide on your abatement.
+If you are unhappy with your town's decision on your request for abatement, you must file an appeal with either the Superior Court or the Board of Land and Tax Appeals (BTLA) by September 1 of the year following the tax bill.
+The BTLA has forms for applying for abatements and for appeals to the BTLA.